d3v-S/nse-custom-timeframe-data/README.md

 # nse-custom-timeframe-data

+## A BUG: got introduced, MCIndexToCode is not working correctly, needs fix.

 This script allows one to download candlestick data from Moneycontrol and EconomicTimes at realtime with per minute granularity.
 Data can be taken both in json and pandas dataframe format.